TagCLIP: Improving Discrimination Ability of Open-Vocabulary Semantic Segmentation

-\paragraph{Fully Supervised Task.} We also provide the results trained with full labels in \cref{tab:supervision}.
-It demonstrates that TagCLIP improves the upper bound of open-vocabulary segmentation results by 1.9\% on PASCAL VOC 2012 and by 0.4\% on COCO-Stuff 164K.
+We also provide the results trained with full labels in \cref{tab:supervision}.
+It demonstrates that TagCLIP improves the upper bound of zero-shot segmentation results by 1.9\% on PASCAL VOC 2012 and by 0.4\% on COCO-Stuff 164K.
+Similar to \cref{sec:cross_dataset}, when the trusty map classifies as a seen class, if the raw mask was originally classified as a seen class, there will be no compromise to the accuracy of the seen class classification.
+However, suppose the raw mask was originally misclassified as an unseen class.
+In that case, the trusty map will decrease the probability of the unseen class and increase the probability of the seen class, achieving the correction objective.